fssa-batch3/maruthan.alagar__web_project/README.md

     - Steps:
         1. Log in as a Shop.
         2. Click the "Customer" button you see in Nav bar.
-        3. In customer List page you see "Add new Customer" button clik that to add customer details.
+        3. In customer List page you see "Add new Customer" button click that to add customer details.
         4. Navigate to the add Customer page
         5. Fill all details in add customer page.
         6. Click "save" Button